-Specific chemicals require additional or tailored legislation due to characteristics that make them different from other chemicals (e.g. relevance of nutrient content and specific pollutants for fertilisers, biodegradability for detergents, traceability and safety for critical chemicals, such as explosives, pyrotechnics, and drug precursors, etc.)
+Specific chemicals require additional or tailored legislation due to characteristics that make them different from other chemicals (e.g. relevance of nutrient content and specific pollutants for fertilising products, biodegradability for detergents, traceability and safety for critical chemicals, such as explosives, pyrotechnics, and drug precursors, etc.)

 Fertilisers are chemical compounds providing nutrients to plants.
-So-called 'EC fertilisers' are regulated by Regulation (EC) No 2003/2003 on mineral fertilisers and may circulate freely within the EU single market.
+So-called 'EC fertilisers' are regulated by Regulation (EC) No 2003/2003 on fertilisers and may circulate freely within the EU single market.
 EC fertilisers comply with fertiliser type designations in the annexes to the regulation.
-They also guarantee farmers a minimum nutrient content of mineral fertilisers and overall safety, in particular for high nitrogen content ammonium nitrate fertilisers.
-It is the responsibility of the manufacturer to make sure that a fertiliser labelled as an 'EC Fertiliser' meets the technical and labelling requirements of the Regulation.
+They also guarantee farmers a minimum nutrient content and overall safety, in particular for high nitrogen content ammonium nitrate fertilisers.
+It is the responsibility of the manufacturer to make sure that a fertiliser labelled as an 'EC Fertiliser' meets the technical and labelling requirements of the regulation.

-The rules for other fertilisers (“national fertilisers”) are currently not harmonised at EU level and are governed by national laws, although mutual recognition applies.
+The rules for other fertilising products (such as organic fertilisers) are not harmonised by this regulation.
+They are governed by national laws and the mutual recognition rules apply

 Detergents are products containing soaps or other surfactants intended for washing and cleaning.